Category: Driving Under the Influence

 » Return to California Superior Courts, general information

-Superior Court Of California, County of Mendocino
+Superior Court Of California, County of Santa Barbara

-Superior Court Of California, County of Mendocino
+Superior Court Of California, County of Santa Barbara

 If you have been arrested for Driving Under the Influence of alcohol or drugs in the state of California, it is important to know the location of the courthouse where your arraignment will be held.
 If there are multiple courthouses in the county, please contact a skilled California DUI / DWI defense attorney for more information.

-Mendocino County Superior Court
+Santa Barbara County Superior Court

 Getting arrested on suspicion of DUI / DWI can be a frightening experience.
 Suspected drunk drivers face a legal labyrinth that can seem daunting.
 A drunk driving case generates two separate cases – in criminal court, and at the Department of Motor Vehicles (DMV).
 A California attorney with experience defending drinking and driving cases can help drivers navigate through both the DMV hearing and the court case.